Exercise vs Nutrition: Is one more important?

 - One bagel with cream cheese (380+ calories): 135 min. of yoga…

-The point is that there are a ton of foods out there that you can actually EAT MORE OF FOR LESS CALORIES!
+The point is that there are a ton of foods out there that you can actually EAT MORE OF FOR FEWER CALORIES!

 Exercise is Equally Vital